 The Tree-Based Pipeline Optimization Tool (TPOT) was one of the very first AutoML methods and open-source software packages developed for the data science community.
-TPOT was developed by Dr. Randal Olson while a postdoctoral student with Dr. Jason H. Moore at the Computational Genetics Laboratory of the University of Pennsylvania and is still being extended and supported by this team.
+TPOT was developed in 2015 by Dr. Randal Olson while a postdoctoral student with Dr. Jason H. Moore.

 The goal of TPOT is to automate the building of ML pipelines by combining a flexible expression tree representation of pipelines with stochastic search algorithms such as genetic programming.
 TPOT makes use of the Python-based scikit-learn library as its ML menu.

 Several peer-reviewed papers have been published on TPOT.
 Our first paper in 2016 won a best paper award at the EvoStar computer science conference.
 Our second paper in 2016 won a best paper award at the GECCO computer science conference.
 We showed in a 2017 paper presented at the GECCO conference how TPOT could be adapted to the analysis of big data from genetic studies of common human diseases.
 This paper was nominated for a best paper award.
 Here is our latest paper on some new operators to facilitate scaling TPOT to big data.
 Here is a paper on predicting risk of coronary artery disease with TPOT.
 Here is a paper on predicting heart failure risk with TPOT.
 Here is a book chapter that reviews TPOT.
-Please contact us for reprints of these papers and others.
-Papers about TPOT can also be found on arXiv.
+Here is a recent review on TPOT for genetic and genomic analysis.

 The TPOT software is open-source, programmed in Python, and available on GitHub.